Orbital-Selective Spin Texture and its Manipulation in a Topological Insulator

-Figure 4 shows our SARPES measurements on Bi$_2$Se$_3$ in the {\it s} polarization (Fig. 4a) and {\it p} polarization (Fig. 4b) geometries.
-The spin-resolved EDCs are measured by the left (blue lines) and right (red lines) channels; each pair of the EDCs detects the in-plane spin component along the vertical Z direction for a given momentum point.
-In Fig. 4a with the {\it s} polarization geometry, spin-resolved EDC pairs, labeled by S1 to S5 from bottom to top, were measured on five representative momentum points along the $\bar{\Gamma}\bar{K}$ cut as marked by the dashed lines in the band image measured from regular ARPES (Fig. 4c).
-Likewise, in Fig. 4b with the {\it p} polarization geometry, spin-resolved EDC pairs, labeled by P1 to P5, were measured on five momentum points along the $\bar{\Gamma}\bar{K}$ cut as marked by the dashed lines in the band image in Fig. 4d.
-The measured energy range includes both the upper Dirac cone and the lower Dirac cone that is necessary for studying the spin-orbital texture in the Bi$_2$Se$_3$ topological insulator.
+{\bf Direct observation of spin-orbital texture coupling in Bi$_2$Se$_3$.} Figure 3 shows the measured results on the spin polarization of the Bi$_2$Se$_3$ Dirac surface state in the {\it s} polarization (Fig. 3a) and {\it p} polarization (Fig. 3b) geometries.
+Our newly-developed SARPES system based on VUV laser made it possible to carry out high-resolution spin-resolved photoemission measurements on both the upper and lower Dirac cones of the Bi$_2$Se$_3$ surface state that is critical for the present study (see Methods below).
+In Fig. 3a with the {\it s} polarization geometry, the spin-resolved photoemission spectra (energy distribution curves, EDCs), labeled by S1 to S5 from bottom to top, were measured on five representative momentum points along the $\bar{\Gamma}\bar{K}$ cut as marked by the dashed lines in the band image measured from regular ARPES (Fig. 3c).
+Likewise, in Fig. 3b with the {\it p} polarization geometry, spin-resolved EDCs, labeled by P1 to P5, were measured on five momentum points along the $\bar{\Gamma}\bar{K}$ cut as marked by the dashed lines in the band image in Fig. 3d.
+At a given momentum point, the two EDCs represent the in-plane (sample surface plane) spin component along the vertical Z direction with up (red line plus circles) and down (blue line plus triangles) spin orientation (see Methods for details).
+There are three kinds of peaks observed in EDCs that correspond to the upper Dirac band (marked by black diamond), lower Dirac band (black asterisk), and bulk conduction band (black empty circle).
+We note that the bulk conduction band also shows in-plane spin polarization along the vertical Z direction that exhibits interesting variations with momentum and the light polarization.
+In the present paper, we will mainly concentrate on studying the spin structure of the Dirac surface state and leave the discussion on bulk states elsewhere.